shenfe/Velocity/src/javascript/README.md

 }
 ```

-> Note: you must be clearly aware of what you are doing, since the cached data amount must be in control.
+> Note: you must clearly know what you are doing, because the cache data's amount must be in control.

 ### 📰 compiling a template to a function